bitdessin/JustDeepIt/docs/source/quickstart/webapp.rst

 -----

-We refer to quick start for :doc:`od` to train the model, then we obtain the :file:`class_label.txt` file and :file:`fasterrcnn.pth` file.
+We refer to quick start for :doc:`object-detection` to train the model, then we obtain the :file:`class_label.txt` file and :file:`fasterrcnn.pth` file.
 To skip this step, we run the following command to download the trained model (i.e., :file:`fasterrcnn.pth`) into the tutorial folder.